vlcn-io/cr-sqlite/README.md

 Note: prior art [1] & [2] claim to support foreign key and uniqueness constraints.
 I believe their approach is unsound and results in update loops and have not incoroprated it into `cfsqlite`.
 If I'm wrong, I'll gladly fold their approach in.

+# Architecture

+## Tables

+Tables are modeled as [GSets](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type#G-Set_(Grow-only_Set)) where each item has a [causal length](https://munin.uit.no/bitstream/handle/10037/19591/article.pdf?sequence=2).
+You can call this a "CLSet".
+This allows us to keep all rows as well as track deletes so your application will not see deleted rows.

+## Rows

+Rows are currently modeled as [LWWW maps](https://bartoszsypytkowski.com/crdt-map/#crdtmapwithlastwritewinsupdates).
+I.e., each column in a row is a [LWW Register](https://bartoszsypytkowski.com/operation-based-crdts-registers-and-sets/#lastwritewinsregister).

+Things to support in the future
+- counter columns
+- MVR (multi-value register) columns

+## Deltas

+Deltas between databases are calculated by each database keeping a [version vector](https://en.wikipedia.org/wiki/Version_vector) on each database.

+Every row in the database is associated with a copy of the version vector.
+This copy is a snapshot of the value of the vector at the time the most recent write was made to the row.

+If DB-A wants changes from DB-B,
+- DB-A sends its version vector to DB-B
+- DB-B finds all rows for which _any_ element in the snapshot vectors is _greater_ than the corresponding element in the provided vector or for which the provided vector is missing an entry
+- DB-B sends these rows to DB-A
+- DB-A applys the changes
+- DB-A now has all of DB-B's updates

+This algorithm requires causal delivery of message during the time which two peers decide to sync.

+# Implementation

 # Example Use Case
 Say we have a databse schema called "Animal App."
 Alice, Bob and Billy all have local copies of "Animal App" on their devices.
 They start their day at a hostel with all of their devices synced.
 They then part ways, backpacking into the wilderness each with their own copy of the db.